Frequently asked questions about the Phoenix Police hiring process:

 - How long does the hiring process take?

-The average length of time to process a successful applicant is 3 to 5 months.
+The average length of time to process a successful applicant is 90-100 days.
 However, the hiring process can take up to a year.

 - What is on the written test?